2025-2026 School Year Enrollment Now Open. Click Here

 When parents have unrealistic expectations for their gifted children, it can lead to stress, burnout, and decreased interest in their academics.
 If a student believes there is no way to make their parent or guardian happy, they may give up trying altogether.

-In addition to pressures from academic and family expectations, students who are gifted may struggle in school because of social issues.
+In addition to pressures from academic and family expectations, students who are gifted may struggle in school because of social issues, and these challenges can certainly impact a student’s ability to perform academically.
 Some of the issues these students can face in school include:

 If your gifted student shows signs of losing interest in their academics or seems resentful toward school, they may be experiencing burnout.

-The emotional symptoms of burnout, such as detachment, helplessness, and cynicism, can cause students to stop caring about their school work.
+The emotional symptoms of burnout, such as detachment, helplessness, and cynicism, can cause students to stop caring about their schoolwork.
 Burnout can also have physical symptoms, like fatigue, headaches, insomnia, and even lowered immunity.

 2025-2026 School Year Enrollment Now Open.
 Click Here